jankais3r/Unistellar-eVscope-research/README.md

 ![Stars](https://github.com/jankais3r/Unistellar-eVscope-research/blob/master/images/software/fbo/1585596902862.png)
 ![Moon](https://github.com/jankais3r/Unistellar-eVscope-research/blob/master/images/software/fbo/1585597336216.png)
 ![More stars](https://github.com/jankais3r/Unistellar-eVscope-research/blob/master/images/software/fbo/1586379967316.png)
 Keep in mind that these pictures were taken automatically by the telescope for research purposes and they were not meant to be viewed by the telescope's owner.
-Also I had the telescope on my balcony right next to a street light, so excuse the light polution in the first picture.
+What you see in the last picture is a "dark frame", showing pixels that light up on the camera's sensor even when the telescope cover is on.
+The telescope is smart enough to account for them when rendering the photos meant for consumption.

 But what about the 1.9MB files?
 Try to load them, you'll see just a mess of pixels.
 Clearly they are taken at a lower resolution (hence the lower file size), but what resolution is that?
 If you open them in a hex editor, you'll also notice that 1) they have no header, and 2) they have a footer of varying size, hence giving us files of either `1,936,656` or `1,936,648` bytes in size.
 ![1.9MB fbo](https://github.com/jankais3r/Unistellar-eVscope-research/blob/master/images/software/fbo/lowres_fbo.png)